firefly-iii/docs/docs/docs/data-importer/faq/general.md

 Upload as few lines or blocks of data as is necessary to reproduce the error.
 Removing private information from the remaining data consists of (your choice):

-- Replace names with fake namesl
+- Replace names with fake names;
 - Replace IBANs with [fake IBANs](https://fakeiban.org/);
 - Replace amounts with fake amounts;